Hawk-55/Fruit-classification-using-keras/README.md

 Fruits data contains training and testing datasets.

-Flask API is used for creation of application of fruit classification and to deploy on the machine.
+Flask API is used for creation of the application of fruit classification and to deploy on the machine.

 Technology used :
       Python3